What is the ACT Carers Recognition Act 2021?

 Who will this Act apply to?

-The Act will apply to unpaid carers.
-It will not apply to people in paid work, like nurses or support workers.
+The Act will apply to family and friend carers, and foster and kinship carers.
+It will not apply to people who are employed to provide care, such as nurses or support workers.

 What will organisations be required to do under the Act?